CHANDANA333/medicon/README.md

 Doctor appointments for severe problems.
 Display the usage graph of the chosen or suggested medicine.
 Delivery services.

 TECHNOLOGY USED
-Frontend: react.js
+Frontend: HTML,CSS ,JS
-Backend: node.js
+Backend: Django
-Database: MongoDB
+Database: Django
-API: express.js
 Cloud: Google Cloud
 Server: Google AMD Instance

 *RESULTS*

-These websites can provide useful information for patients, healthcare providers regarding generic Medicines. we can educate website visitors on the various health conditions that can be treated with generic medicines and provide them with the information they need to make informed decisions about their healthcare.
+These websites can provide useful information for patients, healthcare providers regarding generic Medicines. we can educate website visitors on the various health conditions that can be treated with generic medicines and provide them with the information they need t
-.